12 May Highlander Cat

 Fun Highlander Facts

-- This is a little known secret, but my breed is highly prone to being polydactyl.
+- This is a little known secret, but the highlander breed is highly prone to being polydactyl.
 Yea, that means we can have as many as seven digits on each paw.